huaminghuangtw/Second-Brain/permanent-notes/Flapjacks.md

 - Oats
 - Salt

-20 minutes for softer and chewy flavors.
-Add 5 more minutes for crunch flavors.
+20 minutes for softer and chewy flavours.
+Add 5 more minutes for crunch flavours.

 Leave in the tin until almost cold, then cut into pieces.

 ---
 # References